JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 TLDR outlaws malware

 ## Data Protection Act 1998
 Protects people rather the actual data.
 It give people the rights over thier personal data and regulate how organisations handle personal data.
+The Information Commissioners Office enforces the data protection act in the UK, reguates things independently, and gives legal advice.
+Consent is technically not necessary to store data.

 Personal data must be
 - used fairly and lawfully